manisha-31/Deep-Space-Explorer-RL/README.md

-Deep Space Explorer – Reinforcement Learning for Autonomous Navigation

-📌 Project Overview
+🚀 Deep Space Explorer – Reinforcement Learning for Autonomous Navigation 📌 Project Overview

 This project implements a Reinforcement Learning (RL) agent for autonomous spacecraft navigation in a simulated space environment.
-The agent learns to optimize fuel usage, avoid obstacles, and reach its goal by interacting with a custom-built environment.
+The agent learns to:

+Optimize fuel usage

+Avoid obstacles

+Reach its goal efficiently

-We use the Advantage Actor-Critic (A2C) algorithm with PPO enhancements to train the agent efficiently, enabling adaptive decision-making in dynamic and uncertain space conditions.
+We use the Advantage Actor-Critic (A2C) algorithm with PPO enhancements to train the agent, enabling adaptive decision-making in dynamic and uncertain space conditions.

 ⚡ Key Features

-✅ Custom OpenAI Gym Environment with dynamic obstacles, gravity wells, fuel stations, and space physics
+✅ Custom OpenAI Gym Environment with dynamic obstacles, gravity wells, fuel stations, and realistic space physics

 ✅ Advantage Actor-Critic (A2C) + PPO implementation in PyTorch

 ✅ Reward Engineering for trajectory optimization, obstacle avoidance, and fuel efficiency

-✅ Difficulty Levels (Easy, Medium, Hard) with increasing environment complexity
+✅ Difficulty Levels (Easy, Medium, Hard) with increasing complexity

-✅ Training Visualization using Matplotlib & Seaborn for performance tracking
+✅ Training Visualization using Matplotlib & Seaborn

 ✅ Interactive Testing with real-time trajectory rendering